better-step/abs/README.md

 Please review the Code of Conduct and open an issue before submitting larger changes.

 ---

-*Happy converting & sampling!*

----

-*Happy sampling!*  – The Better Step maintainers
+*Happy converting & sampling!*  – The Better Step maintainers